HEGADE/Deepcopy/readme.md

 # DeepCopy ©️©️
- portable app that allows you to copy all form of specified file type from your entire file system of computer, you can carrry this inside a pendrive and can run diirectly from there ,it will copy all the specified file into that pen drive
+ portable app that allows you to copy all form of specified file type from your entire file system of computer, you can carry this inside a pendrive and can run directly from there ,it will copy all the specified file into that pen drive
 <hr/>

 ## Usage